Where you learn impacts how well you learn.

 Black Squirrel Radio is Kent State’s student-run Internet radio station, with nearly 150 students on staff.
 It provides students with an opportunity to hone their on-air and management skills.
 The station usually offers more than 60 different specialty music programs, with student DJs in the booth until 2 a.m. every day.
 Our programming includes newscasts and live broadcasts of Kent State football and basketball games.

 Overlooking the Franklin Hall lobby, the Carl E. Hirsch lab is the result of a gift from alumnus Dr. Hirsch, a successful owner and operator of radio and telecommunications firms.
-The Plain Dealer room, known to Franklin Hall natives as the “fishbowl” because of its two walls of windows, is named after a gift from our region’s major newspaper.
+The Plain Dealer room is named after a gift from our region’s major newspaper.
 Both of these classrooms and others in Franklin Hall provide an environment for small, intimate class sizes and support one-on-one interaction with faculty.